 United℠ Business Card

-If you’re a small business owner, you can earn up 60,000 bonus miles once you spend $3,000 on purchases within the first three months with the United Business Card.
+If you’re a small business owner, you can earn a 60,000 bonus miles after $3,000 in purchases within the first 3 months of account opening with the United Business Card.
 You’ll also get 2 miles per dollar on United purchases and transit and at gas stations, restaurants and office supply stores, as well as 1 mile per dollar on all other purchases.

 Chase Sapphire Preferred®